bigcommerce/dev-docs/docs/api-docs/analytics/bodl-overview.md

 # Big Open Data Layer (BODL)

 <!-- theme: info -->
-> #### Analytics tracking scripts
-> This guide describes how to inject the correct contextual data into analytics scripts that load on BigCommerce storefronts.
-This information incorporates our current thoughts on enabling a data layer as a native BigCommerce feature.
+> This guide describes how to configure and use a data layer that can simplify injecting contextual data into analytics scripts on BigCommerce storefronts.
+This information incorporates our current thoughts on how a native BigCommerce data layer might work.
 We are developing this feature in the open to obtain your feedback!
-Please share any feedback on BODL with us using the [Partner Portal](https://partners.bigcommerce.com/).
+Please use the [Partner Portal](https://partners.bigcommerce.com/) to share your thoughts.

 ## Overview